James Grimshaw

 James Grimshaw (1798–1857) was an Irish naturalist in the early 19th century.

 Born in County Antrim, Grimshaw worked in his family's linen business.
 He married Mary Templeton, a daughter of the Irish botanist John Templeton.

-Grimshaw was interested mainly botany and wrote numerous scientific papers, including "Flora of the Cave Hill".
-He was a founding member of both the Belfast Natural History Society and the Belfast Botanic Gardens.
+Grimshaw was interested in mainly botany and wrote numerous scientific papers, including "Flora of the Cave Hill".
+He was a founding member of both the Belfast Natural History Society and the Botanic Gardens in Belfast.
 Part of his herbarium is now in the Ulster Museum.